gnowledge/gnowledge.github.io/projects/naYana.md

 The end result: a script where learning to spell a word is made redundant, and no spelling olympiads can be held.

 A word about celebrating cultural variation.
 Often we hear arguments that any attempt at a universal code goes against human history and cultural variation.
 Common code does not eliminate diversity of expression within a wider population, on the other hand it becomes a base for inclusive participation.
 Trascriptional unity can generate translational diversity is well evidenced by a common genetic code, where four letters and 64 words generated the organic diversity which is key for organic evolution.
 We hope naYana project will enhance cultural diversity and localization through transciptional unity and universal literacy.

+The naYana phonetic alphabet is created by Nagarjuna G. and Vickram Crishna and few other collaborators and interns at the gnowledge lab (https://www.gnowledge.org) of Homi Bhabha Centre for Science Education (https://www.hbcse.tifr.res.in), Tata Institute of Fundamental Research (TIFR) at Mumbai in India (See full credits below).
+The current version is a result of iterative development that started around 2012.
+The protoype OTF font for the alphabet with latin keyboard mapping is designed and developed by Nagarjuna G.[Download the OTF font.](../assets/fonts/naYanakamikRegular.otf)

 ## naYana alphabets